Shark Dive FAQ

 Contact lenses, yes.
 Glasses, no – they interfere with the mask sealing.
 We have some masks with preset prescriptions.
 If you have your own prescription mask, you may bring it.

-Cameras: For safety reasons, divers aren’t allowed to bring cameras on their dive.
+Cameras: For safety reasons, participants aren’t allowed to bring cameras on their dive.
 Our dive staff will take video of your dive for you to take home afterwards – $30 value!

-Purchasing dives as gifts: Zoo gift cards are available online and at the Zoo front gate.
+Purchasing dives as gifts: Zoo gift cards are available online and by phone.
 They may be used for Eye-to-Eye Shark Dives.